 Western-inspired jewelry includes statement dangle earrings, mis-matched earrings and silver hoops, bib-style necklaces, large bracelet cuffs and sculptured rings.
 Adorn cowboy boots with bootlets (an anklet that goes over the boot) and embellish western-style belts with Crystal Passions® crystal flat backs and cabochons for attention-getting style.
 Inlay detailing, hammered metals, boho-style feathers, fringe accents and Kokopelli motifs are popular.

 One of the most prominent styles is the squash blossom necklace.
 Squash blossom refers to a necklace produced by Southwestern Indians.
 It was first made by the Navajo and later by the Zuni and Hopi Indians.
 The principle part of the necklace is the crescent shaped ''Naja'' pendant, which the Southwestern Indians first saw as iron ornaments on the horse bridles of the Spanish Conquistadors in the late 1500s and early 1600s.

-Boasting an earthy color palette, you can't go wrong when designing with black, browns, tans, white, reds or turquoise.
-These colors are found on materials including gemstones, leather and seed beads.
-Metal tones popularly used include shiny or antiqued gold, brass and copper, though silver isn't totally absent.
+Boasting an earthy color palette, you can't go wrong when designing with black, browns, orange, tans, white, reds or turquoise.
+These colors are found in materials including gemstones, crystal, leather and seed beads.
+Metal tones include shiny or antiqued gold, brass, copper and silver.